Sonic the Hedgehog (Sega Master System, Game Gear)

 This section is WIP: add more detail, elaboration, screenshots, etc. Extremely long and in-depth video.

-The 8-bit versions of Sonic 1 are mostly identical, but besides the resolution, there are some differences detailing the transition from Master System to Game Gear:
+The 8-bit versions of Sonic 1 are mostly identical, but besides the resolution there are some differences in the Game Gear version:

 - A white Sega splash screen with an animated Sonic and the trademark "Sega!" voice clip was added.
 This was done because the Game Gear doesn't have a logo screen incorporated into the BIOS, unlike the Master System.